expo/expo/docs/pages/introduction/faq.md

 <Collapsible summary="How do I get my existing React Native project running with Expo?">

-Right now, the easiest way to do this is to use `expo init` (with Expo CLI) to make a new project, and then copy over all your JavaScript source code from your existing project, and then `yarn add` the library dependencies you have.
+Right now, the easiest way to do this is to use `yarn create expo-app` to make a new project, and then copy over all your JavaScript source code from your existing project, and then `yarn add` the library dependencies you have.

 If you have similar native module dependencies to what is exposed through the Expo SDK, this process shouldn't take more than a few minutes (not including `npm install` time).
 Please feel free to ask us questions if you run into any issues.